gochrono/chrono/README.md

 curl -L https://git.io/fpHAj | sh
 ```

-We provide pre-built Chrono binaries for Windows, Linux, and macOS (Darwin) for x64, i386 and ARM architectures.
+We provide pre-built Chrono binaries for Windows, Linux, and macOS (Darwin) for x64 and i386 architectures.

 If you'd like to install a specific version, checkout the [releases page](https://github.com/gochrono/chrono/releases).